 The iMsocialTM program targets specific areas of social learning, such as communication skills and self-safety skills.
 Not only is the focus on the skill itself but also on the rules of social interaction.
-The targeted learning areas aim to build a social toolbox of skills that will help children to interact with peers and build friendships.
+The targeted learning areas aim to build a social toolbox of skills that will help participants to interact with peers and build friendships.

 Each social skill within the iMsocialTM program will start at a basic level and is built up to a more complicated level.
-The advanced skills however won’t start at a basic level and requires children to have mastered the previous skills.
+The advanced skills however won’t start at a basic level and requires participants to have mastered the previous skills.

-To read more and see references Click: Introduction to iMsocial
+To read more and see references Click: Introduction to iMSocial

 The iMsocialTM program addresses a range of communication skills from the seemingly simple communication of ‘saying hello’, to the more complicated communication skills like ‘joining in a conversation’ or ‘interrupting a conversation’.
-Teaching explicit communication skills helps children to increase the process and success of sending and receiving information.
+Teaching explicit communication skills helps participants to increase the process and success of sending and receiving information.

 However, iMsocialTM does not focus solely on teaching the technical part of the communication skill, it also provides the reasoning and need for the skill.